 Where: St. Mark’s Pl. and Hyatt St.

-15. Staten Island Mall Greenmarket
+17. Staten Island Mall Greenmarket, Staten Island

 At this greenmarket you’ll fine homemade baked goods such as pies, bread, and pastries, as well as fresh local honey and perfectly ripe orchard fruit.
+This market is set to reopen in June!

 Where: Staten Island Mall (Commuter Lot Behind Macy’s)